mbrad26/MyLearningTracker/week2.md

    * Go through this week practicals on Testing OO Relationships and on OO Encapsulation and Cohesion practical.
 * EVIDENCE:
    * [Link](https://github.com/mbrad26/tdd-practicals/tree/master/testing-relationships-between-classes) to my solutions to the Testing OO Relationships.
-   * [Link](https://github.com/mbrad26/tdd-practicals/tree/master/secret-diary) to encapsulation and cohesion practical.
+   * [Link](https://github.com/mbrad26/tdd-practicals/tree/master/secret-diary) to Encapsulation and Cohesion practical.